-The code generation and server management tools are known as gmbh-ctrl.
-The server framework architecture is known as gmbh-micro.
+The code generation and server management tools are known as Railway.
+The server framework architecture is known as Cabal.
 These two pieces of software combine to create the complete server framework architecture.

-Gmbh is centered around a service called CORE.
+Cabal is centered around a service called CORE.
 CORE is in charge of onlining processes and managing permissions for all internal communications.
-The process of onlining is done over second channel communications and are referred to as control coms.
+A service called CONTENT will be in charge of managing all user-facing data generating services such as collections, and users.
+The process of onlining is done over second channel communications and are referred to as internal coms.
 See 'Figure 1 -Service Architecture' in Appendix.

 Several important technical constraints have been made to ensure that communication and granting permissions among services happens in a quick and secure manner.
 Google Go has been chosen as the primary backend development language due to easy concurrency handling and native support for the communication mechanism gRPC. gRPC will be the only internal communications method.
 This has been decided because its' use of HTTP/2 binary serialization along with a well-structured messaging system known as protobufs.
-Specifically, gmbh-micro will use Proto3 as our protobuf interface.
+Specifically, Cabal will use Proto3 as our protobuf interface.